 The City Prayer Breakfast (CPB) has for many years provided an annual focus for Christians who work in, or who are concerned for, the City of London to meet together and pray.
 As well as time spent praying, there is an address and a time of praise.
 The event encompasses all who work in the financial or services industries commonly called ‘the City’, including those in the Docklands.

 It is the only event of its kind that takes place in the City, attracting as it does support from across the denominations and from those with no denominational affiliation.

 - to encourage Christians to pray for the City, for those of all faiths and those of none who work within it, and for the influence that the City has within the UK and beyond,

 - to celebrate the community that exists amongst Christians in the City, and

 - to encourage Christians working in the City to be ambassadors for Christ within their workplaces.

 All are most welcome at the breakfasts, from the most senior to the most junior.

-The CPB is organised by a steering committee comprising: Jeremy Marshall (Chairman), Rev’d Jeremy Crossley (St. Margaret’s, Lothbury), Robert Hughes-Penney (Common Councilman), James Featherby (LICC), Ceinwen Rees (Faith in Finance), Rev’d Mark O’Donoghue (Christchurch, Kensington), Anand Selvarajan (The Banking Christian Fellowship), Wes Illingsworth (St. Helen’s, Bishopsgate), and Rev’d Dr. Rodney Woods (City Temple, Holborn).
+The CPB is organised by a steering committee comprising: Jeremy Marshall (Chairman), Rev’d Jeremy Crossley (St. Margaret’s, Lothbury), Rev’d Mark O’Donoghue (Christchurch, Kensington), Rev’d David Ingall (St Sepulchre’s), Andrew Smith (Threadneedle), Caroline Ly (Ernst & Young), Wes Illingsworth (St. Helen’s, Bishopsgate), and Rev’d Dr. Rodney Woods (City Temple, Holborn).